dshen1/research_researchaffiliates/README.md

-Analysis of Some Research from [Research Affiliates](http://researchaffiliates.com)
+﻿Analysis of Some Research from [Research Affiliates](http://researchaffiliates.com)
 ===========================

-Use `[rCharts](http://rcharts.io)` to analyze rebalancing research.
+Use [`rCharts`](http://rcharts.io) to analyze rebalancing research.
 Below is a list of referenced research.

 - Arnott, Robert D., et al.
 The Surprising Alpha from Malkiel’s Monkey and Upside-Down Strategies